 In the last two centuries, gardening has rarely been counted among the edifying arts, but that was not always so.
 In the eighteenth century, writers like Pope and Walpole had lots to say about the morally edifying role of gardens.
 Moreover, there are still plenty of writers who defend edificationist conceptions of gardening.
 Cooper invites us to understand creation, care, and appreciation of gardens as conducive to the cultivation of a variety of virtues and sensibilities: the garden is ‘a theatre of garden-practices’, a place ‘hospitable’ to the exercise of ‘reverie, memory, and imagination.
 Moreover, instrumentalist and hedonistic accounts often point to wider edificationist claims.
 For Roger Scruton, aesthetic appreciation of gardens can contribute to a maturing of our wider capacities for ‘taking life seriously, and becoming truly conscious of our affairs’.
 Experiences of beauty need not be reductively taken as reports of pleasing subjective sensations.
 One can understand deep experiences of beauty in terms of longing and love, for instance, or as apprehensions of moral ideals made manifest.
 In these cases, the beauty one finds in gardens may be more than nice feelings in nice places; it may gesture to deeper connections between beauty, goodness, and human sensibility.

 Scepticism about the moral significance of gardens is partly a product of the neglect of garden-practices, the many mental, imaginative, and physical tasks ‘geared to the design, cultivation, and care of the garden’.
 Since the emergence of philosophical aesthetics in the eighteenth century, the focus has been the aesthetic appreciation of gardens, a symptom of which is fixation on questions like ‘Is garden appreciation more like appreciation of art or of nature?’
-But gardens do not just spring ready-mind out of the ground.
-They must be created and maintained and, moreover, most people do not just sit and look at their gardens but will be actively engaged with them.
+But gardens do not just spring ready-made out of the ground.
+They must be created and maintained and, moreover, most people do not just sit and look at their gardens but are actively engaged with them.
 Much goes on in a garden – from parties and convivial drinks to deep and meaningful conversations and meditative reverié to birdwatching to games and play.
-There is scope for virtues in these activities, like hospitableness and thoughtfulness and spontaneity.
+There is scope for virtues in all these activities, like hospitableness and thoughtfulness and spontaneity.
 But these activities are integrated aspects of the wider lifestyle of a gardener, a life whose structure and rhythm is to a degree defined by the needs of their garden.
 It is true that some people garden as an idle hobby or occasional chore, like washing the windows.
 But this is not usually what we mean when we call someone a gardener.
 Cooper makes this point when denying that gardening is a hobby:

 Gardening [is not] an activity, like stamp-collecting or water-colouring, that can be ‘taken up’ and ‘left off’ almost at will—an activity, moreover, that may well be a ‘bolt-on’ extra to a life that otherwise goes on relatively unaffected by it.
 The point … is that the specific demands and development of the ‘materials’—the need, say, of certain plants to be pruned at a certain time of the year—constrain and shape the gardener’s life.
 The life of a serious gardener is not one that, as it happens, involves some gardening.
 Instead, it is one partly defined by the structured, regular activities which are imposed once the decision to grow and to garden is made.